 - Enable command autocompletion for the Orka3 CLI

 Orka lets you log in with your MacStadium Customer Portal credentials.
 Your access privileges are based on the role configured by your account admin in the Customer Portal.
 By default, you will have access to the orka-default namespace.
 You can access additional namespaces if you have been added to additional role bindings.orka3 commands.
 Your token is stored locally in the ~/.kube/config file.
-Note that your token has a validity duration of one hour.
-Afterward, you must obtain and pass a new token in your CLI or API calls.
+Personal tokens (SSO login) are valid for one hour.
+Afterward, you must log in again to obtain a new token.

 - Open a new command-line prompt and run: